 Four Steps to the Epiphany

-This book may full of typos and grammatical errors but for me, there probably isn’t a more important book in shaping my career.
+This book may be full of typos and grammatical errors but for me, there probably isn’t a more important book in shaping my career.
 Spawning the Lean Startup methodology, (now recognized by Harvard) Steve Blank walks you through how customer development is the key to creating a successful product.
 Get outside the building and validate your ideas and prove them in the market.
 I highly recommend this book or at least following Steve Blank’s blog to learn more.
 Priceless.

 Running Lean & Scaling Lean